AdobeDocs/journey-optimizer-learn.en/help/tutorial-identity-stitching/create-aep-tags.md

 ---
 # Send CRMID to Adobe Experience Platform

-Adobe Launch (Tags) is used to send the CRMID to Adobe Experience Platform (AEP) because it provides a flexible, event-driven mechanism for transmitting identity data directly from the browser.
+Adobe Experience Platform Tags is used to send the CRMID to Adobe Experience Platform (AEP) because it provides a flexible, event-driven mechanism for transmitting identity data directly from the browser.
 Sending CRMID after user login allows AEP to link the anonymous ECID with the known CRM profile, enabling accurate identity stitching.
 This linkage forms the foundation for building unified customer profiles, qualifying audiences, and delivering real-time personalized experiences in Adobe Journey Optimizer (AJO).

-An AEP Tags property called FinWise is created.
+An Experience Platform Tags property called _**FinWise**_ is created.
 The following extensions were added to the Tags property

 ![tags-extensions](assets/tags-extensions.png)